Mexico Exit Poll Gives Edge to Andres Manuel Lopez Obrador

 Sunday’s elections for posts at every level of government are Mexico’s largest ever and have become a referendum on corruption, graft and other tricks used to divert taxpayer money to officials’ pockets.

-Some see this election as Lopez Obrador’s best shot at the presidency after 12 years of near-permanent campaigning with his anti-establishment message falling on receptive ears.
+Many saw this election as Lopez Obrador’s best shot at the presidency after 12 years of near-permanent campaigning with his anti-establishment message falling on receptive ears amid widespread disillusionment with politicians.

 “The corrupt regime is coming to its end,” Lopez Obrador said at his final campaign event Wednesday.
 “We represent modernity forged from below.”